apache/metron-bro-plugin-kafka/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request Checklist

-Thank you for submitting a contribution to Apache Metron's kafka log writing plugin for Bro.
+Thank you for submitting a contribution to Apache Metron's Bro kafka writer plugin.

 In order to streamline the review of the contribution we ask you follow these guidelines and ask you to double check the following: